 Liquid assets, how is that defined?

 Declaring liquid assets

-Are you bringing in €10,000 or more upon entering or leaving the European Union?
-If so, you must make a Customs declaration.
+Are you carrying cash to the value of €10,000 or more when you travel to or from the European Union?
+If so, you must declare it with Customs.
+This constitutes an obligation to declare based on European regulations.
 It does not matter whether you bring in cash or other securities (liquid assets).
-You have a duty to report.
-You do not need to pay taxes.

 When do you have something to declare?

 Are you entering or leaving the EU with €10,000 or more in liquid assets?
 Please check with the Dutch Customs if you have to declare this.
 You do not always declare liquid assets to Dutch Customs.